All Products

 Select a type based on your source server:

-• Alibaba Cloud ECS Instance
+• ECS Instance

 Import Method

-Select Use CLI To Import Server.
+Select Use CLI to Import Server.

 Validity Period